 It’s 3 am on a Wednesday morning.
 You have an early meeting and a huge presentation at work the next day.
 Your man decides now is the perfect time for some lovemaking.
 Now, in theory, sounds like heaven, right?
 Ugh, no!

 I get this is not the end of the world and I admit in the beginning it is very exciting to be woken up by a passionate man.
 In practice, this gets old and annoying.
 Yes, I said it!
 As older women, most of us don’t have the stamina for sex that a man in his 20s has, and personally, I don’t need that.

 Younger men definitely bring their A-game in the stamina department, but what about their skills?
 I think back to my 20s and remember the utter lack of orgasms.
-Unfortunately, what younger men bring to the bedroom in stamina, they tend to lack in experience.
+Unfortunately, what younger men bring to the bedroom in stamina, they tend to lack experience.
 Older men just know their way around and are more worried about their own rather than of their partners’ orgasms.

 9. His immaturity

-I get that sometimes not acting our age is fun and give us a break from our real lives.
+I get that sometimes not acting our age is fun and gives us a break from our real lives.
 This is another reason so many women gravitate toward younger men.
 I don’t know about you, but acting 20-something when my body is 40-something was demanding and draining.

 Constantly trying to keep up while making it seem effortless is tiring in any aspect of your life.
 Imagine having to do it in your new relationship?
 I understand not every young guy will be immature or act childish.
 However, if you find yourself thinking he needs to grow up or scolding him, this may be a sign he is too young.